 Desuka, Nande That is, why is that the case? or why is it that way?

-All in all, Nande and naze both mean why and desu means is, and ka is usually used at the end to ask a question.
+All in all, Nande and Naze both mean why desu means is, and ka is usually used to ask a question at the end.

 What does “des ka” mean in Japanese?

-In Japanese, the phrase “desu ka” appears at the end of many questions.
+The phrase “desu ka” appears at the end of many questions in Japanese.
 “Desu” is Japanese for “Is.”

 While the particle “we” is used to break up sentence structure in the same way that “is” is, the word “desu” itself contains the meaning of “is,” as in “to be.”